Hackers at center of sprawling spy campaign turned SolarWinds' dominance against it

 Three people familiar with the investigation have told Reuters that Russia is a top suspect, although others familiar with the inquiry have said it is still too early to tell.

-A SolarWinds representative, Ryan Toohey, said he would not be making executives available for comment and did not immediately respond to questions sent by email.
+A SolarWinds representative, Ryan Toohey, said he would not be making executives available for comment.
+He did not provide on-the-record answers to questions sent via email.

+In a statement issued Sunday, the company said “we strive to implement and maintain appropriate administrative, physical, and technical safeguards, security processes, procedures, and standards designed to protect our customers.”

-Cybersecurity experts across government and private industry are still struggling to understand the scope of the damage, which some are already calling one of the most consequential breaches in recent memory.
+Cybersecurity experts are still struggling to understand the scope of the damage.

 The malicious updates - sent between March and June, when America was hunkering down to weather the first wave of coronavirus infections - was “perfect timing for a perfect storm,” said Kim Peretti, who co-chairs Atlanta-based law firm Alston & Bird’s cybersecurity preparedness and response team.